 Revenues received from out-of-state tuition have increased since the Nevada Good Neighbor tuition agreement between California and Nevada which expired in November of 2011.
 Out-of-state students are not counted towards any apportionment funding from the State.
 There had been a decline in FTES due to this California/Nevada agreement which reduces the State apportionment that the District receives but revenues for out-of-state tuition collected has increased and the results of instructional service agreements have provided stable and slight increases in enrollment funding compared to prior years.
 This increase in out-of-state tuition revenue received is forecasted to remain level for the near future.
+The 2019-20 fiscal year budgeted \$1,000,000 in anticipated revenues from tuition from out of state students.

-Budget assumptions going through the 2019-2020 fiscal year would indicate potentially small to no increases unless enrollment numbers exceed budgeted projections.
-The impact on the District's reserve and the required expenditures to meet the Strategic Plan and the District's mission and goals in providing necessary instructional and student support services, will require constant attention and prioritization.
+Budget assumptions going through the 2020-2021 fiscal year would indicate potentially small to no increases unless enrollment numbers exceed budgeted projections.
+Growth funding availability for Districts that are growing FTES will be potentially limited due to available funds from the State.
+The impact on the District's reserves and the required expenditures to meet the Strategic Plan and the District's mission and goals in providing necessary instructional and student support services, will require constant attention and prioritization.

 The District is faced with many funding challenges as we strive to serve the county resident population with aged facilities.
 The District is pursuing potential funding for additional structure renovations and new construction to replace the aging buildings.
 The District has submitted proposals to the State of California so that prioritization and evaluations of the District's construction needs can be addressed if future state funds become available.
+There is currently demands for transportation vehicles, a water storage supply structure, annual increases to employer share of STRS and PERS, to name but a few.
 The District continues to evaluate effective ways to meet the challenges of not only our aging facilities but the desire to upgrade our technology infrastructure, and expand our services to additional areas in the county.
 We continue to evaluate ways to most effectively allocate our resources to meet these demands.

 Feather River Community College District pays all of the health insurance costs for eligible employees hired prior to 1994.
 A second retiree medical plan was established for employees hired after 1994 that limits total OPEB liability by providing a defined contribution plan.
 Feather River Community College District pays its post-1994 retiree health insurance costs on an accrual basis.
 The pre-1994 plan is paid on a "pay as you go" basis.
 In June 2015, the GASB issued GASB Statement No. 75, Accounting and Financial Reporting for Postemployment Benefits Other than Pensions.
 This Statement improves accounting and financial reporting by state and local governments for postemployment benefits other than pensions (other postemployment benefits or OPEB).
 It also improves information provided by state and local governmental employers about financial support for OPEB that is provided by other entities.
 The provisions in GASB Statement No. 75 are effective for fiscal years beginning after June 15, 2017.
-Based on the implementation of Statement No. 75, the District's July 1, 2017 net position was restated decreasing net position by \$793,127 because of the recognition of the total OPEB liability.
+Based on the implementation of Statement No. 75, the District's net position was restated decreasing net position by \$2,793,127 because of the recognition of the total OPEB liability.